Christian Yelich Player Props: Brewers vs. Phillies

-The Milwaukee Brewers, including Christian Yelich (.357 batting average in his past 10 games), battle starter Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.
+The Milwaukee Brewers, including Christian Yelich and his .571 slugging percentage over his past 10 games, take on starter Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 6:40 PM ET.

-He collected two extra-base hits in his most recent game (3-for-4 with a double, a home run and two RBI) against the Reds.
+He had a hitless showing in his last game (0-for-4 with an RBI) against the Phillies.

 Christian Yelich Game Info & Props vs. the Phillies